tercen/starter_guide/docs/collaborate.md

 # Collaborating

 Making projects public is a way of collaborating with others.
-Tercen has some more features which help.
+Tercen has some more features that help.

 ## URL Links

 Every location in Tercen has a URL reference.
 They are shown in the blue text on the breadcrumb and in the activity log.
-To take a colleague to an exact spot in a project copy the URL and sent it to them.
-Remember they will need to be a member of your Team to be able to see it.
+To take a colleague to an exact spot in a project, copy the URL and send it to them.
+Remember, they will need to be a member of your Team to be able to see it.

 ![Screenshot](img/starter_guide_collaborate_1.jpg)